vinojai/NewsReader/README.md

 ![Api No Key Splash](./screencapture/splash-no-api-key.png)

 For this application to work, you'll have to create an API key from newsapi.org.
-Create an environment variable called 'NEWS_API_KEY' and set your api key as its value.
+After creating your key, enter it in the field here.
+The app will remember it from then on,